ndb0/pbh-merger-simulation/readme.md

 ## **Workflow 1: Monte Carlo Simulation (Recommended)**

-This workflow is the most direct way to compare your results with the paper's theoretical predictions for the merger rate.
+This workflow is the most direct and physically accurate way to compare your results with the paper's theoretical predictions for the merger rate.

 ### **Step 1: Run the Monte Carlo Simulation**

 This script uses the analytical formulas from the paper to generate a large sample of merging binaries and their coalescence times.
-It's very fast.
+It is very fast.

 \# Run the simulation using a configuration file
 python monte\_carlo\_mergers.py input\_local\_cpu.yaml